rhayes777/PyAutoFit/README.md

 aggregator = af.Aggregator(directory=str(output_path))

 # The aggregator can now load results from these fits.
 The command below loads results as instances of the
-# NonLinearOutput class which provides an interface to the non-linear search output of every phase's fit.
+# Samples class which provides an interface to the non-linear search output of every phase's fit.
-non_linear_outputs = aggregator.output
+samples = aggregator.samples

 # The results of all 100 non-linear searches are now available.
 The command below creates a list of instances of the
 # best-fit model parameters of all 100 model fits (many other results are available, e.g. marginalized 1D parameter
 # estimates, errors, Bayesian evidences, etc.).
-instances = [output.max_log_likelihood_instance for output in non_linear_outputs]
+instances = [output.max_log_likelihood_instance for samps in samples]

 # These are instances of the 'model-components' defined using the PyAutoFit Python class format illustrated in figure 1.
 # For the Gaussian class, each instance in this list is an instance of this class and its parameters are accessible.